 Does this look like your company?

-You probably did not put a ‘checkmark’ by each of these warning signs.
-But, if some of these symptoms look familiar your business can benefit from strategic planning.
+Hopefully, you didn’t put a ‘checkmark’ by each of these warning signs.
+But, if any of these symptoms look familiar your business can benefit from strategic planning.

 It is time to become proactive and take charge of your company’s future.